prompts-studio/prompts-sol/README.md

 Prompts is a Solidity smart contract extending ERC721 with empty minting, duration, and verified contributors.
 It enables NFTs for collective performances.

 A deployed Prompt contract enables the following:
-1. Mint an NFT by adding `endsAt`, `members`, and the first `contribution`
+1. Mint an NFT by adding `endsAt`, `members`, and the first `contribution`mint)
+2. All members are added to the `allowlist`, only allowed addresses can mint
-2. NFT is minted empty and owned by the provided `to` address
+3. NFT is minted empty and owned by the provided `to` address
-3. Members can add their contributions before the end time
+4. Members can add their contributions before the end time
-4. When the end time ends, owner finalizes the NFT to their multisig address
+5. When the end time ends, any member can finalize the NFT

+Note that the contract deployer address is the first account in allowlist.
+So it should make the first mint and add others.

 [The Prompt app](https://github.com/arikan/prompts-app):
 1. Users connects their wallet